SCHOOL UNIFORMS IN TASMANIAN GOVERNMENT SCHOOLS

 - place all students on the same level in terms of clothing

 - assist school staff in easily identifying students on school excursions

 - give your child a sense of pride in their school.

-- It is up to individual schools, in consultation with their School Association, to develop their own uniform policy.
+- It is up to individual schools, in consultation with its School Association, to develop its own uniform policy.